BusolaAM/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 In this project, I demonstrate conditionals and loops in Python by using if, if ... else, break, continue, pass, and range statements with while and for loops.
 Moreover, I practiced writing user defined (my own) Python functions while learning about scope of variables, tracebacks, and arithmetic operators.

+You will find the Function Prototypes in the lists.h file.

 ```0-positive_or_negative.py```
 Positive anything is better than negative nothing